 - Madrid City Council (Medialab Prado) for the Collective Intelligence for Participatory Democracy Lab – Participa Lab.
 In particular, Pablo coordinated the Data Analysis for Citizen Participation project and contributed to the Collective Intelligence for Democracy hackatons (mentorship in 2016, and research in 2017).

-These collaborations extend his work done as a co-founder member of the research network DatAnalysis15M (book here, free content here).
+These collaborations are an extension of his research as a co-founder member of DatAnalysis15M (book here, free content here).
 Prior to his academic career, Pablo worked for two years as a data engineer designing backend systems for social media monitoring processes in a startup company.

-Pablo is currently pursuing a PhD in Information and Communication Technologies at Universitat Pompeu Fabra.
+Pablo holds a PhD, with mention Cum Laude, in Information and Communication Technologies from Universitat Pompeu Fabra (2019).
 He obtained a MSc in Artificial Intelligence at Universidad Nacional de Educación a Distancia – UNED in 2016, and a BSc+MSc in Computer Science & Engineering at Universidad de Zaragoza in 2010, which included a full year as an exchange student at Luleå Tekniska Universitet.
 Pablo also attended the 1st Summer School on Methods for Computational Social Science and the 1st Summer School of the Network of Excellence in Internet Science.

 Erdős number = 4